mvolkmann/blog/src/swift.md

 - `fileprivate`: access from code in the same source file
 - `private`: access within enclosing declaration (such as a struct or class)

+The most commonly used access control keyword is `private` and the second most commonly used is `internal` which is the default.

 ## Ranges

 Swift supports four kinds of ranges.